tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ## Big O Notation for some of the Objects and Arrays methods

 For the Objects, the `Object.keys`, `Object.values`, and `Object.entries` methods are used to retrieve the keys, values, and key-value pairs, respectively, of the object.
-These methods have a space complexity of O(n), because they iterate over all the properties of the object and create a new array that is the same size as the number of properties in the object.
+These methods have a space complexity of O(n) because they iterate over all the properties of the object and create a new array that is the same size as the number of properties in the object.

 The `hasOwnProperty` method, on the other hand, has a space complexity of O(1), because it only performs a single operation (checking whether the object has a property with a specific name).
 The size of the object does not affect the amount of memory required by the method, so the space complexity is constant.